 Everyday Midtown is the CBD branch of Fitzroy’s Everyday Coffee.
 They roast their own beans in a Melbourne warehouse, and their All Day seasonal blend is a creamy chocolate Colombian mix that’s perfect with milk.
 Even the fanciest cup of joe will only set you back $5, and there’s a 50 cent BYO cup discount (it doesn’t just apply to Keep Cups – any office mug can net you savings).

-The priority at Axil is high quality, ethical coffee.
-Their beans are roasted locally in Hawthorn.
-The single origin options are rotated daily, and the seasonal blend has a dark chocolate and nougat flavour profile.
+The priority at Axil is high-quality, ethical coffee.
+The beans are roasted locally in Hawthorn.
+The single-origin options are rotated daily, and the seasonal blend has a dark chocolate and nougat flavour profile.
 Standard cups are a little cheaper than many places at $3.80.

-Inside the beautiful old Ross House building they’re committed to They’re committed to ethical trading with coffee sourced from farms and small co-operatives that they bring home to roast here in Melbourne.
+Inside the beautiful old Ross House building, Dukes Coffee Roasters is committed to ethical trading, with coffee sourced from farms and small co-operatives.
+The coffee is roasted here in Melbourne.
 The price of a filter ranges between $3 and $10, while an espresso cup any way will set you back $4, or $3.50 if you bring your own cup.

-The single origins change frequently and baristas are across any coffee question you could throw at them.
-But this expertise comes at a price: the fanciest cup of single origin pour over can cost you up to $9 and a standard ‘white’ coffee costs $4.50.
+The single origins change frequently, and baristas are across any coffee question you could throw at them.
+But this expertise comes at a price: the fanciest cup of single origin pour over can cost you up to $10, and a standard ‘white’ coffee costs $4.50.
 But then, every espresso shot is a double.

 The subway between Degraves and Flinders Street Station has Sticky Institute, Melbourne’s only independent zine co-op; nature-inspired jewellery from Corky St Claire; and Cup of Truth, a true hole-in-the-wall.
 They use Axil roasted beans to make the smoothest flat white you’ve ever tasted.